-Institute for Multiscale Simulation, University of Erlangen-Nuremberg

-The high heating rates generated by focused laser beams are utilized in a range of industrial applications which as laser welding.
-Selective Laser Metting (SLM), or wire-based Laser Metal Deposition (LMD-w), inappropriate processing parameters may lead to material defects that deteriorate the mechanical properties of the weld or the manufactured part.
-To some extent, this is caused by a lack of understanding of the influence of the process parameters on the governing physical effects arising in Laser-metal processing (see Fig. 1).
-This work presents a three-dimensional numerical model based on the Incompressible Smoothed Particle Hydrodynamics method capable of simulating load (Bow dynamics, Lack transfer, and hear tenright gavo no the wide geometry is investigated.
-Moreover, the influence of the wetting forces on the metig forces on the metig forces on the metige say ono to be degeometry is investigated.
-Moreover, the influence of the wetting forces on the metige say ono to be degeometry is investigated.
-Moreover, the influence of the wetting forces on the metige say ono to be used geometry is investigated.
-Moreover, the influence of the wetting forces on the metige say ono to be used geometry is investigated.
-Moreover, the influence of the wetting forces on the metige say ono to be used to be availed as one wetl, also known as humping in larser wedding, as bown in Fig. 2, is observed when large temperature gradients across the solid-liquid interface occur.
-Strategies to avoid lumping are presented subsecured.
+Institute for Multiscale Simulation, University of Erlangen-Nuremberg The high heating rates generated by focused laser beams are utilized in a range of industrial applications such as laser welding.
+Selective Laser Melting (SLM), or wire-based Laser Metal Deposition (LMD-w).
+Inappropriate processing parameters may lead to material defects that deteriorate the mechanical properties of the weld or the manufactured part.
+To some extent, this is caused by a lack of understanding of the influence of the process parameters on the governing physical effects arising in laser-metal processing (see Fig. 1).
+This work presents a three-dimensional numerical model based on the incompressible Smoothed Particle Hydrodynamics method capable of simulating insulging flow dynamics, beat transfer, and hapsac transitions of titanium simultaneously, in a series of simulation sof single-line laser tracks on titanium metal sheets, the influence of the material's opolical properties, laser process parameters, and the emerging vapor on the weld geometry is investigated.
+Moreover, the influence of the wetting forces on the melt geometry is studied.
+The fragmentation of the melt, also known as humping in laser welding, as shown in Fig. 2, is observed when large temperature gradients across the solid-liquid interface occur.
+Strategies to avoid humping are presented subsequently.
+Finally, the LMD-w process of titanium is simulated both with and without gravitational forces.
+A more continuous deposition of itanium can be achieved when using LMD-w in zero-gravity environments.